-We offer excellent options and low-rate mortgages for self employed in Ottawa.
+We offer excellent options and low-rate mortgages for self employed in Ontario.

 Almost 20% of all income earners in Canada are self employed at least on a part-time basis.
 While being self employed offers a number of benefits, getting a mortgage is not one of them, as tax returns make it more difficult to qualify for the right mortgage loan that you deserve.

-Mortgages for Self Employed in Ottawa are Possible!
+Mortgages for Self Employed in Ontario are Possible!

 There are more choices for self employed mortgage products that you might think.
 The fact is that in Canada, we have “lending tiers”.
 Most of the mortgages qualify for the type A lenders, through proof of income and credit score.